New or expanded cropping

 Recently started new cropping or horticulture activities (including preparatory work) that began before 1 June 2021 on land that does not yet meet the cropping history test will have five years to meet the test.
 However, an environmental authority will be required for future cropping or horticulture activities if the cropping history test does not continue to be met.

-New or expanded cropping or horticulture activities over 100 hectares will need to make a site specific application to determine any tailored conditions to manage water quality risks for the newly cropped area.
+New or expanded cropping or horticulture activities over 100 hectares will need to make a site-specific application to the department to determine any tailored conditions to manage water quality risks for the newly cropped area.

-Banana growers who are relocating due to TR4 Panama disease will only need to apply for a standard environmental authority, subject to the standard conditions, regardless of the size of the new cropping activity.
+Banana growers who are relocating due to TR4 Panama disease on land for which a Notice has been issued under the Biosecurity Act 2014 will only need to submit a standard or variation application, regardless of the size of the new cropping activity.

 The requirements apply to all types of crops including grains and horticulture, sugarcane and banana production.